 Day 1 – Reykjavik

-If you are arriving in the morning, you may want to plan a stop at the Blue Lagoon on your way in to Reykjavik to kill some time.
-Personally I find it very touristy (see my Blue Lagoon review here), but I know many feel a trip to Iceland isn’t complete without seeing the Blue Lagoon.
+If you are arriving in the morning, you may want to plan a stop at the Blue Lagoon on your way to Reykjavik to kill some time before you can check into your accommodations.
+Personally, I find the Blue Lagoon very touristy (see my Blue Lagoon review here), but I know many feel a trip to Iceland isn’t complete without seeing the Blue Lagoon.
+At least if you get there very early in the morning the crowds won’t be too bad.

 After checking in to your accommodations, grab some lunch (see my recommendations on where to eat in Reykjavik.)
 Next, take a walk along the waterfront to see the Sun Voyager sculpture and make your way over to the stunning Harpa Concert Hall (Austurbakki 2).
 Be sure to walk around inside to see the light reflecting through the glass and the beautiful architecture.

-After the Harpa, walk over to the Old Harbor for a Puffin Express boat tour with Special Tours.
-The tour is just an hour, leaving you plenty of time to explore but also giving you a close up view of these cute little birds.
+After the Harpa, walk over to the Old Harbor for a Puffin Express boat tour or an express whale watching tour.
+The puffin tour is just an hour, leaving you plenty of time to explore but also giving you a view of these cute little birds.
 You will have built up an appetite, so stop for dinner at Icelandic Fish & Chips (Tryggvagata 11) — so yummy!

-Take some time to explore and shop along Laugavegur and finish off with an elevator ride to the top of the Hallgrímskirkja church (Hallgrímstorg 1) for beautiful views over the city.
+After the afternoon activity, take some time to explore and shop along Laugavegur, which is the main shopping street, and finish off with an elevator ride to the top of the Hallgrímskirkja church (Hallgrímstorg 1) for beautiful views over the city.

 Day 2 – Golden Circle

-I recommend spending the second day exploring the Golden Circle.
-If you are interested in joining a small group tour or getting a private guide and driver, I would recommend using Hidden Iceland.
+I recommend spending the second day exploring the Golden Circle and keeping your home base in Reykjavik, so you don’t need to switch hotels every night.
+If you are interested in joining a small group tour, I would recommend using Hidden Iceland.
 Use promo code WE3TRAVEL to get 10% off scheduled group tours with Hidden Iceland.
 I did a tour with them recently and was so impressed with their knowledge and customer service.

-If you want to avoid the big tour busses, do the Golden Circle counterclockwise, starting at the 6,500 year old Kerid Crater for a quick walk around the caldera.
+If you want to avoid the big tour busses at each attraction, plan to do the Golden Circle counterclockwise, starting at the 6,500-year-old Kerid Crater for a quick walk around the caldera.
 Next, you may want to plan a stop at the Secret Lagoon for a more rustic and natural hot spring environment.

 Day 3 – South Coast

-On your third day, you will want to check out and book a hotel room in the Vík area or ideally near the Glacier Lagoon.
+On your third day, you will want to check out of your hotel early and arrange for a hotel room in the Vík area or ideally near the Glacier Lagoon for the next night or two.
+This will be a long and busy day exploring some of the most beautiful spots on the South Coast.
+Be sure to stock up on snacks before you head out.

-Continue on Rt 1 another 30 minutes to Skogafoss waterfall in Skogar.
-You can walk to the foot of the falls or climb a staircase to see the falls from above.
-Make sure you leave yourself plenty of time to enjoy the falls!
+After you have had your fill at Seljalandfoss, continue on Rt 1 for another 30 minutes to the Skogafoss waterfall in Skogar.
+You can walk to the foot of the falls and also climb a staircase to see the falls from above.
+I personally think this is the most beautiful waterfall on this 5 day Iceland itinerary.
+Just make sure you leave yourself plenty of time to enjoy the falls!
+You may think these are going to be short photo stops but the waterfalls are so impressive that you will want to take time just to enjoy the views from every vantage point.

-Continue along Rt 1 to Rt 218 to Dyrhólaey (35 minutes), a stone sea arch where puffins nest.
+When you are done, continue along Rt 1 to Rt 218 to Dyrhólaey (35 minutes), a stone sea arch where puffins nest.
 You’ll need to drive up a steep, narrow dirt road to reach Dyrhólaey.
-Just note that this area is closed during puffin nesting season.
-We lucked out because it was open and by leaning over the cliff slightly we got some close up views of these cute little puffins.
+Just note that this area is closed during puffin nesting season in late May and early June.
+We lucked out because it was open when we visited and by leaning over the cliff slightly we got some close-up views of these cute little puffins.
+Just be very careful here as there are no guardrails along the cliff edge and the wind can be quite strong.
+There is also a cute lighthouse on the promontory.

-Next, head back to Rt 1 and follow to Rt 215 to Reynisfjara (30 minutes), a black sand beach with amazing basalt columns, caves and sea stacks.
-There was recently a rock fall here so part of the beach may be closed.
+Next, head back to Rt 1 and follow it to Rt 215 to Reynisfjara (30 minutes), which is home to a black sand beach with amazing basalt columns, caves, and sea stacks.
+There was recently a rockfall here so part of the beach may be closed.
 In any case, stay away from the water’s edge as there are often rogue waves here that are dangerous.
+This is an iconic spot in Iceland that you won’t want to miss.

-If you need, you can stop for dinner at Systrakaffi at Klausturvegi 13, 880 Kirkjubæjarklaustri.
+If you are continuing on to the Glacier Lagoon this day, you can stop for dinner at Systrakaffi at Klausturvegi 13, 880 Kirkjubæjarklaustri.
 This nice cafe offers simple fare like pizza and hamburgers, but also nicer entrees like a very well-prepared arctic char.
 If you can’t find lodging near the glacier or closer to Vik, this is a good spot to look for an Airbnb.

-If you are staying near the glacier lagoon, drive across the lava fields to the Jökulsárlón.
+If you are staying near the glacier lagoon, drive across the lava fields to the Jökulsárlón Lagoon.

 Day 4 – Icebergs & Glacier Hiking